ijjk/notion-blog/readme.md

 **Live Example hosted on ZEIT**: https://notion-blog.now.sh/

+## Getting started

+To view the steps to setup Notion to work with this example view the post at https://notion-blog.now.sh/blog/my-first-post or follow the steps below

 ## Creating your pages table

-To create your pages table you need to create a new page in Notion and add a table to that page.
+To create your pages table you need to create a new page in Notion and add a table as an **inline table** to that page.
+Make sure it is an inline table or querying the data won't work correctly

 The table should have the following properties: